Bicentennial Man (film): Plot

 When Amanda dies, Andrew realizes that all those he cares for will also pass on.
 He presents ideas to Rupert to create artificial organs that not only can be used in humans to prolong their lives but also to replace Andrew's mechanical workings.
 Andrew gains the ability to eat, feel emotions and sensations, and even have sexual relationships, resulting in him and Portia falling in love.
 Andrew petitions the World Congress to recognize him as a human as to allow him to marry Portia, but the body expresses concern that an immortal human will cause jealousy from others.
-Andrew returns to Rupert for one last operation: to change the artificial fluids driving his body into a blood equivalent.
+Many years later when Portia is nearly 75 years old, Andrew returns to Rupert for one last operation: to change the artificial fluids driving his body into a blood equivalent.
 Rupert cautions him that the blood will not last forever, causing his body to age and will die eventually, a fate Andrew accepts.
-Several decades afterwards, a now visibly aged Andrew again approaches the World Congress, with Portia as support, to appeal their past decision, wanting to be able to die with dignity.
+An unknown amount of years later, a now visibly aged Andrew again approaches the World Congress, with Portia as support, to appeal their past decision, wanting to be able to die with dignity.

-On April 2, 2205, with Andrew's body deteriorating, he and Portia are both under life support monitored by Galatea, now with a human appearance.
+On April 3, 2205, with Andrew's body deteriorating, he and Portia are both under life support monitored by Galatea, now with a human appearance.
 They hold hands and watch the World Congress as they recognize Andrew as a human being, the world's oldest at 200 years, and giving all rights confirmed by that, including validating his marriage to Portia.
 Andrew dies during the broadcast, which is confirmed by Galatea while Portia asserts that Andrew already knew the answer.
 After ordering Galatea to turn off her life support, Portia soon dies, hand-in-hand with Andrew as she whispers to him "See you soon".